peelmicro/nest-teslo-shop-with-vitest/README.md

-# NestJS Testing with Jest and Vitest - Part 2
+# NestJS Testing with Jest and Vitest

 This project demonstrates how to set up a NestJS e-commerce application to work with both Jest and Vitest testing frameworks simultaneously.
-This represents the second part of the "NestJS + Testing: Pruebas unitarias y end to end (e2e)" course by dev/talles, available on [dev/talles: NestJS + Testing: Pruebas unitarias y end to end (e2e)](https://cursos.devtalles.com/courses/NestJS-Testing) and [Udemy: NestJS + Testing: Pruebas unitarias y end to end (e2e)](https://www.udemy.com/course/nestjs-testing-e2e/).
-The original application (Teslo Shop) was created for a different NestJS course and has been adapted to work with both testing frameworks.
+The original application (Teslo Shop) was adapted to support both frameworks for unit and end-to-end (e2e) testing.

 ## Project Setup